How Do You Serve Waffles To A Crowd

 How to Keep Waffles Crispy When Feeding a Crowd

-The way to keep waffles warm for a crowd is your humble oven - A toasted waffle from the frozen foods section of your supermarket is a poor substitute for a freshly baked waffle, crisp and fresh from your waffle iron at home.
+The way to keep waffles warm for a crowd is your humble oven – A waffle toasted taken form the section of frozen foods of your store or supermarket is not a substitute for a nice fresh cooked or baked waffle which will be crisp straight off waffle iron at home.
 The big problem with homemade waffles is it can be hard to make enough or keep up with the demand form the hungry mouths.

 As they come off the iron, how do you keep them hot and crisp until you have a good quantity to serve to your 50 guests!